x0rtex/SPTModManagerWeb/README.md

 - [ ] View and delete installed mods
 - [ ] Authentication for secure remote access
 - [ ] Upload mods to server from zip file
-- [ ] Download mods from The Forge
+- [ ] Download mods from SPT Forge
-- [ ] Update mods from The Forge
+- [ ] Update mods from SPT Forge

 ---